Investments FAQ (USA)

 *In Louisiana, investors need to inform Church Investors Fund if they intend to renew their investments.
 If renewal is not requested, investor’s funds will be promptly returned.

 In order to avoid having to deal with lost Certificates, Church Investors Fund has moved to a book entry system.
 From now on, you will no longer receive a Certificate.
 Instead, you will receive a letter from us stating how much you invested, at what rate and for how long.
+You will also receive periodic statements.

 Yes, we provide investments in the name of trusts.